pepijn-devries/CopernicusMarine/README.md

 )
 ```

-The file would be stored in the specified destination folder.
-By default
+The file, whose file name matches the patter, will be stored in the
-the progress is printed as files can be very large and may take some
+specified destination folder.
+By default the progress is printed as
-time to download.
+files can be very large and may take some time to download.

 <h3 id="sec-wmts">